rur/good/README.md

 #### 5. No Surprises

-This scaffold is more of a workhorse than a unicorn; we embrace many practical limitations for the benefit of simplicity and integration.
+This scaffold is more of a workhorse than a unicorn; we embrace some practical limitations for the purpose of simplicity and embedding.
-Take care to judge whether this will be a good fit for your project.
+You should take care to judge whether this will be a good fit for your project.

 ## Starter Template